For Girls Who Grow Plump in the Night

 For Girls Who Grow Plump in the Night is the fifth studio album released by the Canterbury scene band Caravan.
 Richard Sinclair and Steve Miller left the band prior to the recording of this album.
 They were replaced by John G. Perry and the returning Dave Sinclair.
 Viola player Geoff Richardson was added to the band.

+The name of the album is a pun on the phrase "things that go bump in the night".
+The full cover photo depicts a sleeping pregnant woman.